bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

 example :math:`x` and do a backwards pass using the negative of Equation 7 as the negative log-likelihood loss function.
 The tricky part is defining a bijective deep generative model (described below) and computing the determinant of the Jacobian.
-It's not obvious how to design a expressive bijective deep neural network while it's even less obvious how to compute its Jacobian determinant efficiently (recall the Jacobian could be very large).
+It's not obvious how to design an expressive invertible deep neural network, and it's even less obvious how to compute its Jacobian determinant efficiently (recall the Jacobian could be very large).
-We'll cover both in the next section.
+We'll cover both in the following subsections.

 Generating samples is also quite straight forward because :math:`f_\theta` is invertible.
-Starting from a randomly sample point from our prior distribution on :math:`Z` (e.g. standard Gaussian), we can generate a sample easily by using the inverse of our deep net: `x = f^-1_\theta(z)`.
+Starting from a randomly sample point from our prior distribution on :math:`Z` (e.g. standard Gaussian), we can generate a sample easily by using the inverse of our deep net: :math:`x = f^{-1}_\theta(z)`.
 So a nice property of normalizing flows is that the training and generation of samples is fast (as opposed to autoregressive models where generation is very slow).